-

 - Place it in a heated gaiwan, teapot or mug (volume ~100-180 ml).

-- Washing: Pour boiling water (95-100°C) and drain immediately.
-It is recommended to repeat the washing 1-2 times so that the nest opens better.
+- Rinsing: Pour boiling water (95-100°C) over the nest and drain immediately.
+It is recommended to repeat the rinsing process 1-2 times to ensure the nest opens properly.

-- Brewing: Brew in infusions, starting with 10-15 seconds and gradually increasing the steeping time.
-The tea can withstand quite a few infusions.
+- Brewing: Steep in infusions, starting with 10-15 seconds and gradually increasing the steeping time.
+The tea can withstand quite a few steeps.

-- Option: For a richer and longer tea experience, you can use two mini tochi (10 g).
+- Option: For a richer and longer lasting tea, you can use two mini tochi (10 g).

-Shu Pu-erh Mini Tocha by Kaishunhao is a superb example of how the convenience of the format combines with decent quality and honest taste.
-A dense, basic profile with nutty-woody notes, good pour resistance and maximum ease of use make this tea an excellent choice for everyday tea drinking at home, in the office or on the go.
-It is a reliable and affordable way to enjoy classic shu pu-erh.
+Kaishunhao's Mini Tocha Shu Pu-erh is an excellent example of how a convenient format combines with respectable quality and honest flavor.
+A dense, basic profile with nutty and woody notes, good steeping resistance, and extreme ease of use make this tea an excellent choice for daily tea drinking at home, in the office, or on the go.
+It's a reliable and affordable way to enjoy classic shu pu-erh.

 Country